anupreni/Sentiment-analysis-on-remote-work-using-twitter-data/README.md

 How we built it

-We processed Twitter data and conducted data cleansing activities.
+We processed and cleaned the Twitter data.
 The polarity and scores of the tweets were then analyzed using the NLTK package and a pretrained Vader model.
 We classified the emotions based on their polarity and scores.
 Challenges we ran into

 What we learned